 The Boar’s Head and Yule Log Festival

 Since 1939, we have been mounting the annual Boar’s Head and Yule Log Festival the weekend following Christmas.
 Adults and children from across the Episcopal Diocese of Southern Ohio and from elsewhere in the community join us to serve in the cast and crew.
-We consider our presentation of the Boar’s Head to be a Christmas gift to the people of Cincinnati, and we are pleased to be able to continue our tradition this year even though only virtually.
+We consider our presentation of the Boar’s Head to be a Christmas gift to the people of Cincinnati, and we are pleased to be able to continue our tradition year after year.

 The Boar’s Head is probably the oldest continuing festival of the Christmas season.
 On its 600th anniversary in 1940, it was first celebrated at Christ Church, Cincinnati.